Jonathan0827/NextYouTubeMusic/README.md

 ## To-do

+-   [ ] -   Find better audio player as the current one has some issues
 -   [ ] -   Add Album support
 -   [ ] -   Add queue suggestion by current song/playlist
 -   [ ] -   Add download